Please pardon our appearance, we are still materializing!

 Rights and Obligations

-Members have the right to vote on matters reserved for the Cooperative membership, including the election of directors.
+Each member, whether Individual or Organizational, has the right to vote on matters reserved for the Cooperative membership, including the election of directors, unless otherwise restricted by law or policy.

 Termination

-Membership may be terminated voluntarily, by resignation, or involuntarily for cause by a two-thirds (2/3) vote of the Board of Directors, or membership, as provided in the Financial & Membership Policy Manual.
+Membership may be terminated voluntarily by resignation or involuntarily for cause by a two-thirds (2/3) vote of the Board of Directors or of the membership, as provided in the Financial & Membership Policy Manual.

 General Powers